Ian is a visual artist, lay academic and keeps an open mind about unconventional beliefs. He lives with his two dogs and seven cats.

 — Antonio Pigafetta

-The survival of the statue was seen as a sign of miracle by the colonizers, and ever since it has been believed to have miraculous powers.
-Camus presented the image to Legazpi and the Augustinian priests but the natives refused to associate it with the gift of Magellan, claiming it had existed there since ancient times.
+The survival of the statue was seen as a sign of miracle by the colonizers.
+Camus presented the image to Legazpi and the Augustinian priests, but the natives refused to associate it with the gift of Magellan, claiming it had existed there since ancient times.

 It's rediscovery was later construed as an auspicious sign by Legazpi to continue subjugating Cebu and the entire archipelago for the Spanish crown.
 A church to house the Santo Niño was built on the spot where the image was found, originally made out of bamboo and mangrove palm.
 It was reconstructed later and claims to be the oldest parish in the Philippines.